 But the woman’s reaction is right out of a tornado movie, and she is definitely NOT meditating.
 No acting!

-My take-away is that prompt writing really is a tricky art, as overly-simplistic as that sounds.
+Prompt writing really is a tricky art, as overly-simplistic as that sounds.
 The nuance of using Generative AI is more about learning a vocabulary for describing motion and imagery (something that may not come that easily for artists) and knowing which tools to tap for what - requires a lot of research and trial and error.

-The and the skills are different from those of a painter or videographer, but in the end making something that can be considered art, skillful, professional or just not “AI Slop” falls comfortably into the domain of the art director.
-A person who basically makes creative decisions without necessarily having the narrow skill verticals of a painter, photographer, or videographer.
+The skills are different from those of a painter or videographer, but in the end making something that can be considered art, skillful, professional or just not “AI Slop” falls comfortably into the domain of the art director.
+A person who makes creative decisions without having the narrow skill verticals of a painter, photographer, or videographer.
 It is an art form for the generalist with an idea, rather than the specialist with a skill.
 But it should never replace the work of the actual artist or videographer.